SmingHub/Sming/Sming/Libraries/.patches/ITEADLIB_Arduino_Nextion/README.rst

 short time without any notification for users.
 Commonly, it is for developers of this library.

-**Release version is recommanded for you, unless you are one of developers of this library.**
+**Release version is recommended for you, unless you are one of developers of this library.**

 **Release notes** is at